projectglow/glow/README.md

 ```
 These tests will run with the same Spark classpath as the Scala 2.11 tests.

-To test a specific python file:
+To test a specific Python test file:
 ```
 python_2_11/pytest python/test_render_template.py
 ```